-The preparation of financial statements requires management to make judgments, estimates and assumptions in the application of accounting policies that affect reported amounts of assets and liabilities, income and expense.
-The company bases its estimates and judgments on historical experience and other factors deemed reasonable under the circumstances, including any expectations of future events.
+The preparation of financial statements requires management to make judgments in the application of accounting policies that affect reported amounts of assets and liabilities, income and expense.
+The company bases its judgments on historical experience and other factors deemed reasonable under the circumstances, including any expectations of future events.
 Actual results may differ from these estimates.

-There are no estimates and judgments made in the company that are considered to be significant.
+There are no estimates or judgments made in the company that are considered to be significant.